-In this article, we will delve deeper into understanding why dogs roll in the grass and we will also address training tips to redirect this behavior if you are looking to prevent your dogs from rolling in the grass.
+In this blog post, we will explore why some dogs love rolling in the grass.
+At the same time, we will also address training tips to redirect this behavior if you are looking to prevent your dogs from rolling in the grass.

 What Does it Mean When a Dog Rolls in the Grass?

-First, let’s understand the ‘why’ of grass rolling.
+First, let’s understand the ‘why’s’ of grass rolling.
 There are several reasons why dogs roll in grass patches.